 Stephane is available on twitter

 Aman is a skilled networker with wide-ranging international experience of cultivating partnerships and building alliances to achieve results across the public, private, academic and non-profit sectors, in Africa, Asia, Europe and the US.
-Till recently Aman was a consultant with the Web Foundation.
+Aman works with SBC4D since 2010.
+Till recently he was a consultant with the Web Foundation.
 Prior to joining the Foundation, Aman worked as a senior consultant in the India field office of Vital Wave Consulting Inc. Aman has over seventeen years of work experience in designing and implementing ICTD projects in Asia, Africa and Latin America with a special focus on e-Governance and Open Data.

 He has produced several reports on mobile technologies including mobile data collection, voice browsing for rural communities, market information systems and use of voice technologies in citizen journalism.
 Aman was a research fellow at Stanford University with the Reuters Digital Vision Program at the Center for the Study of Language and Information where he worked on applications catering to the rural marketplace in India and Guatemala.
 He received his MSc degree in Information Systems from the London School of Economics.

-François van Schalkwyk, Open Data consultant and researcher
+François van Schalkwyk, Senior Open Data consultant and researcher

 François is a researcher and consultant in the fields of open data, higher education studies, and scholarly communication.
 He has been the lead on several research projects, including Open Data Intermediaries (Step Up and the World Wide Web Foundation), Institutionalising Open Data Practice in Africa (University of Cape Town and the World Wide Web Foundation), Open Data in the Governance of South African Higher Education (University of Cape Town and the World Wide Web Foundation), University-Community Engagement as Interconnectedness (Centre for Higher Education Trust), and The African University Press in the Digital Age (African Minds Trust).
 Francois is the co-chair of the Open Data Research Symposium and has published several academic articles and book chapters on open data and on higher education in Africa.